azureossd/azureossd.github.io/_posts/2023-08-09-Deploying-Python-Applications-using-Github-Actions.md

 -  The app service your are deploying to is networking restricted to block all outbound requests, which would prevent the app service build system (oryx) from downloading the necessary pip packages.

-- You are incountering an ackownledgded bug or limitation with the app serivce oryx build system.
+- You are incountering an acknowledged bug or limitation with the app serivce oryx build system.

 - Your team can *potentially* speed up your deployment time by take of Advantage of Github Actions Features, such as a build cache to possibly improve deployment times.